Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 - setroomthermpoint     ... depending on the "setting" channel it sets the temperature of each room (immediately or by using the trigger "applychanges").
 - set_mode_to_home      ...
 In the channel "setting" you can use the button "set_mode_to_home" to set "home"-Mode for the valve.
 The API request to transfer the changes will start immediately.

+### Messages

+- message_text          ... all messages are transferred to this datapoint

 ### Status

 - running               ... here you can see if API Requests are running right now